13 Going on 30: Plot

-In 1987, the geeky Jenna Rink yearns to be popular, so she persuades the "Six Chicks," the ruling clique led by "Tom-Tom," to attend her 13th birthday party by doing their homework for them.
-Jenna's best friend and next-door neighbor, Matt "Matty" Flamhaff, who is secretly in love with her, gives her a pink dollhouse that he made himself and sprinkles the roof with "magic wishing dust."
-The Six Chicks arrive with several boys and trick Jenna into playing "seven minutes in heaven" in her closet while they leave with the completed homework.
-When Matty discovers what happened, a humiliated Jenna tearfully wishes to be "thirty, flirty, and thriving" as the wishing dust falls on her.
+In 1987 in New Jersey, nerdy 13-year-old Jenna Rink yearns to be popular.
+She persuades the Six Chicks, her school's ruling clique led by "Tom-Tom", to attend her birthday party by doing their homework for them.
+Jenna's best friend and next-door neighbor, Matty Flamhaff, secretly in love with her, gifts her a handmade dollhouse and sprinkles the roof with "magic wishing dust."
+The Six Chicks arrive with a group of boys, including Jenna's crush Chris Grandy.
+They trick Jenna into believing Chris is going to play "seven minutes in heaven" with her while they leave with the completed homework.
+When Matty discovers her in the closet, a humiliated Jenna barricades herself and tearfully wishes to be "thirty and flirty and thriving" as the wishing dust falls on her.

-The next morning, Jenna is shocked to find herself in a luxurious Fifth Avenue apartment as an adult in 2004, dating a man that she does not recognize, and with no memory of the intervening 17 years.
-Upon further investigation, she learns that she now works as an editor for her favorite fashion magazine, Poise, alongside co-editor and best friend, Lucy Wyman, but the magazine is falling behind their rival Sparkle, which her editor-in-chief, Richard Kneeland, believes to be the work of a saboteur.
-A confused Jenna locates Matty, now a struggling photographer, in Greenwich Village in the hopes of learning what happened, only to discover that she became the new head of the Six Chicks and stopped speaking to him and that Lucy is Tom-Tom.
+The next morning, Jenna awakens as an adult in a luxurious Fifth Avenue apartment in 2004, dating a young man she does not recognize and with no memory of the intervening seventeen years.
+Upon further investigation, she learns that she now works as an editor for her favorite fashion magazine, Poise, alongside her co-editor and best friend, Lucy Wyman.
+However, the magazine is falling behind its arch-rival Sparkle, which her editor-in-chief, Richard Kneeland, believes is the work of a saboteur.
+A confused Jenna locates Matty, now a struggling photographer, in Greenwich Village.
+He explains that in high school, she became the new head of the Six Chicks and subsequently stopped speaking to him; she also learns that Lucy is Tom-Tom.

-While delighting in and stumbling through her adult life, she spends time with and advises other teenagers; saves a dull office party by leading the guests, including Matty, in an impromptu "Thriller" line dance; and meets Matty's fiancée, Wendy.
-However, Jenna gradually learns that her adult self plagiarized ideas, became estranged from her parents, and cheated with a co-worker's husband.
-Furthermore, she overhears Lucy plotting to remove her from her presentation on a rebrand for Poise.
-Jenna returns to her childhood home in New Jersey, where she reunites with her parents and reconciles with Matty and hires him to help with her presentation as they gradually fall for each other.
+As she adjusts to her new adult life, Jenna gradually learns that the person she has become is nothing like her shy, sweet teenage self; the adult Jenna plagiarized ideas, became estranged from her parents, and had an affair with a co-worker's husband.
+After overhearing Lucy plotting to remove her from a presentation on a Poise rebrand, Jenna returns to her childhood home to reunite with her parents before reconciling with Matty and hiring him to help with her presentation.
+They gradually fall for each other, though Matty's fiancée Wendy is eager for him to move to Chicago with her.